FigSystems/dpt/doc/spec.md

 - `/var`: Variable data.
 - `/tmp`: Temporary files

-Any conflicts of these directories with the directories from the package, the packages directories will be given priority.
+Any conflicts of these directories with the directories from the package, the package's directories will be given priority.
 The runtime directory is located at `/fpkg/run` by default, but this can be changed by placing the name of a directory in `/etc/fpkg/run`.

 _Example_